 Calculation based on a percentage of AGI minus 150% of the federal poverty line for your family size

-- Income-Based Repayment (IBR): 15%
+- Old Income-Based Repayment (IBR): 15%

-- Pay As You Earn (PAYE): 10%
+- Pay As You Earn (PAYE): 10% (No new enrollments allowed for PAYE as of 7/1/2024)

 Calculation based on a percentage of AGI minus 100% of the federal poverty line for your family size

-The percentage you are asked to pay doesn't change, no matter how high your total loan balance is.
-Although some payment plans are capped with a maximum required payment.
+The percentage you are asked to pay doesn't change, no matter how high your total loan balance is, although some payment plans are capped with a maximum required payment.

-For IBR and PAYE, you get a deduction of 150% of the federal poverty line.
 For ICR, they use 100% of the federal poverty line as the deduction.
-The only reason to use ICR is if you're going for PSLF with Parent PLUS loans and missed out on the Double Consolidation Loophole.
+The main reason to use ICR is if you're going for PSLF with Parent PLUS loans and missed out on the Double Consolidation Loophole.

-6. Most people should choose between SAVE, PAYE, or IBR.
+6. Most people should choose between SAVE, PAYE or IBR.

-If you're going for forgiveness, then obviously, you want to pay as little as possible to maximize the amount forgiven.
+If you're going for loan forgiveness, then obviously, you want to pay as little as possible to maximize the amount forgiven.

 7. Choose the right plan between SAVE and PAYE or NEW IBR.

-However, SAVE has no payment cap.
-That means some borrowers with rapidly increasing incomes, such as physicians, might be better served starting with SAVE and switching to PAYE or New IBR if they qualify.
-There are also some situations for married borrowers living in community property states, such as California and Texas, who will want to file taxes separately and make sure to not provide authorization to the IRS to share income data with their servicer (for example, if you need to provide alternative documentation of income to certify).
+There are also some situations for married borrowers living in community property states, such as California and Texas.
+If you're in this camp, you'll want to file taxes separately and not provide authorization to the IRS to share income data with your servicer (for example, if you need to provide alternative documentation of income to certify).

 8. Don't forget that IBR and PAYE have payment caps, even if you're a high-income earner.